JIwon970/google-trends-rising-search-analysis/README.md

 ### Interactive filtering
 The final dashboard uses minimal slicers to keep exploration clean:
 - **Week**

-> Terms are selected as **Top 20 by Average Rank**, then analyzed using persistence and intensity.

 **Power BI file location:**
 `/powerbi/Google_Trends_Rising_Search_Dashboard.pbix`